-Places to Work in Cusco
+Work in Cusco

 Cusco has a great selection of places to work, from coworking spaces, cafes, and bars.
 The biggest thing to consider when looking for a space to work in is internet speed.
 Cusco has an average internet speed of 6.2 megabits per second (Mbps), and the global average is 7.2 Mbps.
 Other than internet speed, most other requirements for working as a digital nomad are accessible in Cusco.
 There are around ten coworking spaces as of 2021; however, they are widespread, and some are better suited to digital nomads, so here are some of the best coworking spaces closer to the old town.

 If you aren’t familiar, Selina is one of the fastest-growing brands of coworking co-living spaces across the world, and they have multiple locations in Cusco.
 The main Selina is located in Plaza de Armas, and they have wonderful facilities.
 If you have ever visited a Selina coworking space, then you will recognize their style and consistent workspaces.
 Daily hot desking in Cusco starts at $13 USD per day, $59 USD for weekly passes, and finally, monthly hot desking starts at $100 USD.
 Selina is a great coworking space for the social type and someone who wants to be automatically integrated into a community of like-minded individuals.